dsbristol/pyspark/README.md

 # pyspark
 Pyspark and Hadoop repository for learning

-This is part of [Block 11]([https://dsbristol.github.io/dst/cb-cyber/coursebook.html) of the pre-2023 [Data Science Toolbox](https://dsbristol.github.io/dst/cb-cyber/coursebook.html), where there are detailed discussions about **why** we structure distributed data processing in this way.
-It is an optional block in the [Currently active]([https://dsbristol.github.io/dst/coursebook.html).
+This is part of [Block 11](https://dsbristol.github.io/dst/cb-cyber/coursebook.html) of the pre-2023 [Data Science Toolbox](https://dsbristol.github.io/dst/cb-cyber/coursebook.html), where there are detailed discussions about **why** we structure distributed data processing in this way.
+It is an optional block (renamed to Block 12) in the [Currently active Data Science Toolbox Coursebook](https://dsbristol.github.io/dst/coursebook.html).

 This content has the following sections, which work through the provided material: